 Most individuals have been on a road trip and struggled to veer around a truck.
-Especially with a large sign indicating that an “oversize load” is approaching.
-These loads can vary from mobile homes to wings of an airplane.
-Which begs the question, what qualifies as a normal oversize load and what qualifies as an over-dimension (OD) load?
+Especially with a large sign indicating that an “oversized load” is approaching.
+These loads can vary from mobile homes to the wings of an airplane.
+This begs the question, what qualifies as a normal oversized load, and what qualifies as an over-dimension (OD) load?

 Different permits are not required for each individual dimension, (i.e., one for the height and one for the length).
 Depending on the state that the shipment is being moved across, one permit won’t cut it.
 However, there are “blanket permits,” which can cover multiple permits across a state.
 These may require several different permits in different cities.